-The M535 is travel-friendly, which also doesn't make it the most ergonomic mouse.
-Having said that, this offers far more comfort than the Fenifox, which put all of its eggs in the travel basket rather than diversifying with more ergonomics.
+The M535 is travel-friendly, but not super ergonomic.
+Having said that, this offers far more comfort than the Fenifox, which seems to have more design emphasis on portability than ergonomics.
 The M535 is best for those seeking a true all-around mouse from a reputable manufacturer.

 The Microsoft Arc is the only mouse in this review that is a true folding option.
 When not in use, this mouse can be completely flattened, fitting almost anywhere your heart desires, though it's still not as compact as the Fenifox Slim Mini.
 The touchpad style design is an excellent feature, boasting the ability to scroll in four directions with the swipe of a finger — similar to the Apple Magic Mouse.
 The touchpad also gives the mouse a clean and sleek look.

-The Arc Mouse is one of the most expensive mice in the review and unfortunately lacks the value that other pricey mice like the Apple Magic Mouse offers.
-The sensor occasionally lagged when testing the mouse on a plastic kitchen table, and we found the touchpad to be a bit lethargic when side-scrolling.
+The Microsoft Arc is one of the most expensive models in the class, which unfortunately lacks the value offered by other pricey options like the Apple Magic Mouse.
+The sensor occasionally lagged when testing it on a plastic kitchen table, and we found the touchpad slightly lethargic when side-scrolling.
 For smaller hands, the unfolded position caused a relatively acute angle in the wrist and encouraged fatigue even in shorter sessions.
-The Arc has its quirks, but large-handed shoppers seeking a foldable mouse with a ton of features will be happy with it.
+While the Microsoft Arc has its quirks, large-handed shoppers seeking a foldable mouse with ample features should consider this model.